Any nonincreasing convergence curves are simultaneously possible for GMRES and weighted GMRES, as well as for left and right preconditioned GMRES: Preliminary on GMRES and convergence curve formalism

-All results of this article rely on the following lemma, which holds the fundamental formula linking one nested residual basis to another.
-It is similar to \cite[Prop.\ 1]{essai_weighted_1998} and \cite[Lem.\ 3.17]{pestana_nonstandard_2011} with the difference that we choose to consider bases for the whole of $\mathbb C^n$.
+We end this section with the relationship between two nested residual bases.
+This plays a fundamental role in subsequent results since we will be considering nested bases of the same space that are orthonormal with respect to different inner products.
+The following result is similar to \cite[Prop.\ 1]{essai_weighted_1998} and \cite[Lem.\ 3.17]{pestana_nonstandard_2011} with the difference that we choose to consider bases for the whole of $\mathbb C^n$.

 \begin{lemma}[Relationship between two nested bases] Let $(A, b)$ define a given linear system, and $m := \dim \kry_n(A, b)$.
 Let $(w_i)_{i=1,\dots,n}$ be a basis of $\mathbb{C}^n$ such that $(w_i)_{i=1,\dots,m}$ is a nested basis of $A\kry_m(A, b)$.
 Denote by $W$ its column-matrix representation.
 Consider $(\widetilde{w}_i)_{i=1,\dots,n}$ another basis of $\mathbb{C}^n$, with column-matrix $\widetilde{W}$.
-Then, $(\widetilde{w}_i)_{i=1,\dots,m}$ also forms a nested basis of $A\kry_m(A, b)$ if and only if there exists a non-singular matrix $T$ of the form
+Then, $(\widetilde{w}_i)_{i=1,\dots,m}$ also forms a nested basis of $A\kry_m(A, b)$ if and only if there exists a non-singular matrix $T \in\mathbb{C}^{n\times n}$ of the form

 such that

 where $\widehat{T}\in\mathbb{C}^{m\times m}$ is upper triangular and invertible, and $*$ denotes possibly non-zero coefficients of no importance to the convergence of GMRES. \end{lemma} Note that if $m=n$ (no breakdown), then, in \eqref{eq:T_form}, $T$ is simply an upper triangular invertible matrix.